Hearing loss can be temporary or permanent. It often comes on gradually as you get older, but it can sometimes happen suddenly.

 - hearing aids – several different types are available on the NHS or privately

-- implants – devices that are attached to your skull or placed deep inside your ear, if hearing aids aren't suitable
+- implants – devices that are attached to your skull or placed deep inside your ear, if hearing aids are not suitable

 - different ways of communicating – such as sign language or lip reading